rtoal/ple/docs/reinforcement/swift.md

 1. Why does ARC mean no tracing garbage collector is required?

+1. What is the advantage of ARC over tracing garbage collectors?

-1. How do Swift programmers avoid memory leaks due to cycles of referneces on the heap?
+1. How do Swift programmers avoid memory leaks due to cycles of references on the heap?
+(Hint: they use a particular kind of reference.
+What is this reference called and how does it work?)